opensha/ucerf3-etas-launcher/doc/eq_response_instructions.md

 There are a few ways to describe finite fault surfaces.
 ShakeMap surfaces are currently recommended if available, use `--finite-surf-shakemap` if such a surface exists.
 You can also specify custom surfaces (e.g. drawn through seismicity) by following instructions [here](configuring_simulations.md#building-your-own-custom-surface).

 You'll probably want to run simulations on USC HPC, so include [those options](configuring_simulations.md#hpc-options) as well.
+The SCEC queue at USC HPC has 38 nodes.
+You can see how many of them are currently in use with the `scec_queue_check.py` command, then use at most 38 minus the reported number of nodes in use.

 Here's an example for 100,000 Ridgecrest simulations, starting immediately after the M7.1 (including seismicity 7 days before), using ShakeMap surfaces for all M>=5's, and configured to run on 36 nodes for up to 24 hours on the SCEC queue at USC HPC: